To connect your Databricks workspace to a semantic layer partner solution using Partner Connect, you typically follow the steps in this article.

 Click Create warehouse.
 A new tab opens in your browser that displays the New SQL Warehouse page in the Databricks SQL UI.

-Follow the steps in Create a SQL warehouse.
+Follow the steps in Configure SQL warehouses.

 Return to the Partner Connect tab in your browser, then close the partner tile.